Pierre Paulin for Artifort Pair of Lounge Chairs in Lacquered Metal

-Easy chair by Pierre Paulin, white metal and mesh, F444, the Netherlands, circa 1962.
+Easy chair by Pierre Paulin, pair of lounge chairs, model F-444, white metal and mesh, The Netherlands, circa 1962.

 This mesh F-444 chair is designed by Pierre Paulin for Artifort in 1962.
 This chair shows sharp lines and features an angled open seat that features as a floating seat.
 Due the use of a metal frame and mesh a beautiful contrast and thus a modern expression is created.
 This pair is executed in white and grey and thus has a minimalist, muted expression.